supermarsx/autogithubpullmerge/readme.md

 Repositories
 - `--include REPO` Repository to include (repeatable).
 Format `OWNER/REPO`.
 - `--exclude REPO` Repository to exclude (repeatable).
 Format `OWNER/REPO`.
+- `--repo-discovery MODE` Control repository discovery; `disabled` (default) honors only includes, `all` pulls every repository visible to the token, and `filesystem` scans local git directories for GitHub remotes.
+- `--repo-discovery-root DIR` Directory to scan for git repositories (repeatable, used with the `filesystem` discovery mode).

+When discovery is `disabled`, you must specify at least one repository via `--include` (or the equivalent config entry).
+With discovery `all`, the tool enumerates every accessible repository for the configured tokens and then uses `include`/`exclude` lists to filter the results.
+With discovery `filesystem`, the tool walks the provided directories looking for git repositories whose origin remote points at GitHub and uses `include`/ `exclude` as allow/deny lists.
+Configuration files control this behaviour with the `repo_discovery_mode` setting (`disabled`, `all`, or `filesystem`) and `repo_discovery_roots`.

 Branch Management
 - `--protect-branch, --protected-branch PATTERN` Protect matching branches (repeatable).
 Glob or regex.